Twitter event networks and the Superstar model: Analysis of a special two-type branching process

-Let us understand $Z_{\phi_s}(\cdot)$, which is the branching process counted according to the truncated characteristic.
-We first observe that since $\phi_s(u) = 0$ when $u> s$, for any $t>s$, vertices born before time $t-s$ (old vertices) do not contribute to $Z_{\phi_s}(t)$.
-Thus we can write
+Let us understand $Z_{\phi_s}(\cdot)$, the branching process counted according to the truncated characteristic.
+We first observe that since $\phi_s(u) = 0$ when $u> s$, {{this implies that}} for any time $t>s$, vertices born before time $t-s$ (old vertices) do not contribute to $Z_{\phi_s}(t)$. {{Define}} $I(t-s)$ {{as the collection}} of individuals born after time $t-s$ whose parents were born before time $t$.
+Then $Z_{\phi_s}(t)$ decomposes as

+where $Z^v_{\phi_s}(t-{{\sigma_v}})$ are the contributions to $Z_{\phi _s}(t)$ by the descendants of a vertex $v$ born in the interval $[t-s,t]$. {{Note that by construction, the parent of such a vertex $v$}} belongs to $\BP(t-s)$.
+Further, recall that {{in the definition of $R_{t,c}$ in \eqref {eqn:rtc-def} we used}} $I(t-s, c)$ for the set of vertices born after time $(t-s+c)$ whose parents are born before time $t-s$.
+Then we can further decompose the above sum as